CharanMadhala/GlobeNest/readme.md

     [30] 07.
 Render Reviews - displaying all review of each listing in show.ejs ... making use of .populate("reviews") in show route(app.js) .. without styling

     [31] 08.
 Add Styling to Reviews in show.ejs
+    [32] 09.
+Delete button for reviews - show.ejs - DELETE ROUTE - /listings/:id/reviews/:reviewId
+        Making use of Mongo $pull Operator (for deleting reivew ObjectID() from listing.reviews array).
+        "" The $pull operator removes from an existing array all instances of a value or values that match a specified condition. ""

 -->